By: Chris ⎜ Last updated

 Buy spirits

 Want to try a local speciality?
 Pick up a bottle of aquavit while you're at it.
 It's the national spirit, a caraway-and-dill-seed distillate that pairs with cured fish, cheese, and heavy Norwegian food better than anything else.
-Linie Aquavit, aged in sherry casks that cross the equator by ship, is a better souvenir than anything in a gift shop and costs a fraction of the domestic price at tax-free.
+Linie Aquavit, aged in sherry casks that cross the equator by ship, is a better souvenir than anything in a gift shop and costs a fraction of the domestic price at the tax-free.

 Skip the wine and beer